-I must admit, I hate November.
+I hate November.
 It’s a gray, cold and depressing month.
-The days are short, the trees have lost their pretty colorful leaves and winter is coming, but not really there yet.
+The days are short, the trees have lost their pretty colourful leaves and winter is coming, but is also not really there yet.
 In November, I usually lose motivation to go outside.
 In recent weeks, I have postponed several times the project to continue my hike on the Rideau Trail.
 But last Sunday, I took my courage in both hands, dressed warmly and went to face November at Gould Lake.

 You may remember that last time, Gould Lake took my breath away when I saw it for the first time.
 I resumed my hike on the Rideau Trail at the same spot I stopped it last time.
 And when I arrived at the Gould Lake Conservation Area, I quickly realized that, three weeks later, I still thought the lake and its surroundings were breathtaking.

 From the point where I stopped my hike last time, the Rideau Trail offers two trail options.
 The main trail (orange triangles) follows the shores of the lake.
 The alternative trail (blue triangles, here called the “Ridgewalk”) follows rather the rocky ridge that runs along the lake.
 I hiked both, and the main trail is by far the most interesting.
 It offers magnificent views of the lake and has an interesting winding path (the blue trail, meanwhile, did not really offer any views of the lake, even though it follows a higher path).

 The Gould Lake Conservation Area protects more than 589 hectares of land around the lake, making it a small wilderness haven where I met a few deer and a porcupine.
 I don’t know if it was because of the special light of November, the silence of late fall or just the natural beauty of Gould Lake, but my hike seemed magical.
 I never thought I could find a November landscape so pretty.